ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 }
 ```

-Run `dotnet build` to ensure the plugin project is buildable at this point.
+Run `dotnet build` to ensure the plug-in project is buildable at this point.

 ## Implement the `IPanelPluginFactory` Class

 Create a new class in the project the implements the `IPanelPluginFactory` interface.
 The key elements here are:

 - The class is decorated with the `ExportPanelPlugin` attribute.
-This tells the framework about the plugin
+This tells the framework about the plug-in
 in general terms including its 'DisplayName' and other 'metadata' information.
 - The class implements the `IPanelPluginFactory` interface.
 This interface contains the `CreatePlugin` method.
 - The `CreatePlugin` method is called by the framework and returns an instance of your class that inherits from the `PanelPlugin` abstract base class.
-- The GroupName and PanelType determine how the plugin appears in the Edit Layout dialog in InstrumentStudio.
+- The GroupName and PanelType determine how the plug-in appears in the Edit Layout dialog in InstrumentStudio.
 See the images below.

 ![GroupName](images/EditLayoutGroupName.png)